-Accelerating and Advancing the Translation of Novel Stem Cell Treatments and Applications
+Accelerating and Advancing the Translation of Novel Stem Cell and Regenerative Medicine Therapies Treatments and Applications

 The mission of CIRM is to accelerate the development of stem cell treatments to patients with unmet medical needs.
-To better serve this mission, CIRM is proposing a new paradigm for driving the rapid translation of promising new stem cell technologies towards improving patient care.
+To better serve this mission, CIRM is proposing a new paradigm for driving the rapid translation of promising new stem cell and regenerative medicine technologies towards improving patient care.
 Through this program, CIRM will provide funding opportunities that: